jmhernan/CTC_Report/README.md

 **Running Start Student:** To be counted, students must have participated in Running Start at any local CTC, and are counted even if they enroll in a different CTC after graduating high school than the CTC at which they took courses as part of Running Start.
 We use the field provided in SBCTC enrollment data that indicates whether a student has participated in Running Start at a particular institution.

-**Avoiding Developmental Education:** Students are considered not college-ready if they enroll in any pre-college coursework in math or English at any time during the 3-year period.
-We follow the SBCTC definition of pre-college level courses, which counts any course numbered below 100 to be at the pre-college level.21 College-ready students are those who did not take pre-college math or English during the 3-year period.
+**Being College Ready:** Students are considered not college-ready if they enroll in any pre-college coursework in math or English at any time during the 3-year period.
+We follow the SBCTC definition of pre-college level courses, which counts any course numbered below 100 to be at the pre-college level.21 **College-ready** students are those who did not take pre-college math or English during the 3-year period and enrolled in a college level math and english within two year *or* they concentrated (took 15-credits or more) in a specific subject in their first year.
 The group of college-ready students may include some students that never took college-level math or English and thus may have either dropped out of college before taking college-level courses or were in a certificate program that did not require college-level math or English courses.

 **Advanced Placement Participation**: This indicator is a continuous measure of the number of *passed* AP courses a student has accumulated in their HS years.